psychemedia/finn-resources/src/how-oisin-named.md

 CHAPTER III

 It happened that the men of Lochlann came on an expedition against Ireland.
 A monstrous fleet rounded the bluffs of Ben Edair, and the Danes landed there, to prepare an attack which would render them masters of the country.
 Fionn and the Fianna-Finn marched against them.
-He did not like the men of Lochlann at any time, but this time he moved against them in wrath, for not only were they attacking Ireland, but they had c<Mne between him and the deepest joy his life had known.
+He did not like the men of Lochlann at any time, but this time he moved against them in wrath, for not only were they attacking Ireland, but they had come between him and the deepest joy his life had known.

 It was a hard fight, but a short one.
 The Lochlannachs were driven back to their ships, and within a week the only Danes remaining in Ireland were those that had been buried there.